grange85/ahfow-www/_drafts/my-record-collection-047-cheval-sombre-self-titled.md

 tags:
 - cheval sombre
 ---
 I first heard of Cheval Sombre in September 2008 when Dean emailed me to tell me that Britta had remixed a track for a single by "our friend who goes by the name of Cheval Sombre" on Irish label Trensmat.
-Britta's remix of I Sleep was on the CD that was tucked into the 7" single.
+Britta's remix of I Sleep was on the CD that was tucked in with the 7" single.
 The following year Dean & Britta's _Double Feature Records_ released this, Cheval Sombre's first full length LP.
 And it's a beauty.

 {% ahfowimage "" "" %}